-Thyroid is a hormone produced by the thyroid gland.
+The thyroid is a hormone produced by the thyroid gland.
 When the glands under-produce the hormone it results in one suffering from hypothyroidism.
 There are many ways to curb the problem of hypothyroidism traditionally.
 There is one method known as naturopathy that uses the body’s own healing power to cure the disease and restore the body to its natural state.
 The essence here is to use natural stuff as much as possible.
-This therefore means any over-processed foods should not be part of your everyday meal.
+This, therefore, means any over-processed foods should not be part of your everyday meal.
 The process of naturopathy involves the use of a variety of branches of medicine to come up with the treatment.

 What you will need

 - Vitamin C